 Using Parallel Processing in General and Iterating Splitter

 In many Cloud Integration scenarios big messages are split into smaller parts using a splitter pattern.
 The smaller chunks are then processed separately.
 In the splitter configuration, there is an option to switch on parallel processing for the single splits.
 But this option cannot or should not always be used and can even lead to unexpected problems.
 In this blog I describe the option and the important considerations for your integration flow configuration when using it.

 Parallel Processing in Splitter

 In the default configuration of the splitter step the single splits are executed sequentially one after the other.
 To improve the overall processing time of a splitter scenario you can use the option to run the splits in parallel instead.
 To configure this, select the option Parallel Processing in the configuration of the Splitter.
-When using Parallel Processing a Timeout needs to be configured for the maximum processing time of the splits:
+When using Parallel Processing two additional settings have to be configured:

-The effect of this configuration at runtime is that the inbound request is split into multiple separate new exchanges that are then processed completely independently from each other.
-There is only a limited number of threads handling parallel splits.
+The defined number of threads handle the parallel splits.
 If there are more parallel splits than available threads, the next split is processed when the next thread gets available.
 This means, the overall time for the split processing depends on the processing time of the single splits and of the number of splits to be executed.